 |---|---|---|

-| Jupiter–Jupiter | 2 yr 1 mo 18 d | Purest expression of dharmic expansion; often coincides with the dasha's most auspicious opening phase |
+| Jupiter-Jupiter | 2 yr 1 mo 18 d | Purest expression of dharmic expansion, often coinciding with the dasha's most auspicious opening phase |

-| Jupiter–Saturn | 2 yr 6 mo 12 d | Discipline applied to growth; the longest antardasha; structures and responsibilities solidify |
+| Jupiter-Saturn | 2 yr 6 mo 12 d | Discipline applied to growth, the longest antardasha, with structures and responsibilities solidifying |

-| Jupiter–Mercury | 2 yr 3 mo 6 d | Intellectual expansion, writing, teaching; communication-related achievements are favoured |
+| Jupiter-Mercury | 2 yr 3 mo 6 d | Intellectual expansion through writing and teaching, with communication-related achievements favoured |

-| Jupiter–Ketu | 11 mo 6 d | Spiritual turning; some native withdrawal from outer success; moksha-oriented themes |
+| Jupiter-Ketu | 11 mo 6 d | Spiritual turning, some withdrawal from outer success, and moksha-oriented themes |

-| Jupiter–Venus | 2 yr 8 mo | Most materially abundant sub-period; marriage, artistic pursuits, and luxury goods are activated |
+| Jupiter-Venus | 2 yr 8 mo | Most materially abundant sub-period, with marriage, artistic pursuits, and luxury goods activated |

-| Jupiter–Sun | 9 mo 18 d | Authority and recognition; government favour; father-related karma activated |
+| Jupiter-Sun | 9 mo 18 d | Authority and recognition, government favour, and father-related karma activated |

-| Jupiter–Moon | 1 yr 4 mo | Emotional and domestic themes; mother's influence; public popularity may increase |
+| Jupiter-Moon | 1 yr 4 mo | Emotional and domestic themes, mother's influence, and possible increase in public popularity |

-| Jupiter–Mars | 11 mo 6 d | Energy and ambition; sibling and property matters; decisive action in career |
+| Jupiter-Mars | 11 mo 6 d | Energy and ambition, sibling and property matters, and decisive action in career |

-| Jupiter–Rahu | 2 yr 4 mo 24 d | Closing sub-period; foreign connections and unconventional opportunities; can be restless or ambitious |
+| Jupiter-Rahu | 2 yr 4 mo 24 d | Closing sub-period with foreign connections and unconventional opportunities, sometimes restless or ambitious |

 Jupiter-Jupiter Antardasha: The Opening Phase